Sam-Belliveau/ece-4760-final-project/2-high-level-design.md

     The lag $k_{\text{max}}$ at which the cross-correlation sequence $r_{xy}[k]$ reaches its maximum value corresponds to the estimated time delay in samples:
     $$k_{\text{max}} = \underset{k}{\text{argmax}} \{r_{xy}[k]\}$$

-On board the Pico, the FFT module requires a fair bit of compute in terms of memory and cycle time.
-Additionally, for a 3-microphone setup, 3 forward and 3 inverse FFTs are required, dramatically increasing the computational load.
+The FFT approach leverages the convolution theorem, which states that convolution in the time domain equals multiplication in the frequency domain:

+$$ x[n] * y[n] \Leftrightarrow X(f) \cdot Y(f) $$

+This property transforms the computationally expensive $O(N^2)$ cross-correlation operation into an $O(N\log N)$ process.
+However, for our buffer size of $N=1024$, this theoretical advantage provided minimal practical speedup.
+More importantly, the FFT approach introduced additional complications: increased sensitivity to phase shifts from our filters and vulnerability to non-equivalent sampling times between our three microphones.
 One of the innovations of our project is to remove the need for the calculation of the FFT prior to taking the cross-correlation.
 So while these approaches operate in the frequency domain, we operate on the sampled microphone power level readings.

-### Cross Correlation
-The cross correlation calculation makes up the core of our algorithm.
-Cross‑correlation is a sliding inner‑product that quantifies the similarity between two signals as one is shifted in time.
-The cross correlation operation is defined as
+### TDOA Conversion to Position
+Once $\tau_{\text{delay}}$ is found between a pair of microphones, it implies that the sound source lies on a specific hyperboloid with the microphones as foci.
+$$ c \cdot \tau_{\text{delay}} = d_2 - d_1 $$
+where $c$ is the speed of sound, and $d_1, d_2$ are the distances from the source to microphone 1 and 2, respectively.
+By using multiple microphone pairs, multiple TDOAs can be calculated, and the intersection of the corresponding hyperboloids gives an estimate of the sound source's location.
+For instance, with two microphones, the TDOA can give an angle of arrival (AOA) relative to the microphone axis.
+This approach is what is used in our implementation and also in many FFT-based systems.

 $$
 R_{xy}[k] \;=\;\sum_{n=-\infty}^{\infty} x[n]\,y[n + k]